thrasher-corp/gocryptotrader/README.md

 + WebGUI (discontinued).
 + Exchange HTTP mock testing.
 See [mock](/exchanges/mock/README.md).
 + Exchange multichain deposits and withdrawals for specific exchanges.
 See [multichain transfer support](/docs/MULTICHAIN_TRANSFER_SUPPORT.md).
++ **Sonic JSON Integration**: Swap between the default Go 'encoding/json' package and the sonic library using go build tags for optimized JSON handling `-tags=sonic` or by using the make file `make sonic`

 ## Planned Features